 The Board of Directors of Telenor ASA (the Board) is responsible for the management of the Telenor Group and for safeguarding the proper organisation of its operations.
-The Board emphasises the importance of maintaining a strong and effective corporate governance system across the Telenor Group, in line with Norwegian and international generally accepted rules and recommendations.
+It is the Board's view that sound corporate governance is vital to promote the greatest possible value creation over time in the best interests of Telenor's shareholders, employees and other stakeholders.
+The Board is committed to maintaining a high standard of corporate governance across Telenor Group, in line with Norwegian and international generally accepted rules and recommendations.